top of page

 Acquisition of U.S. Citizenship at Birth and Certificates of Citizenship

 A person born in the United States or its territories, subject to the United States' jurisdiction, is a U.S. citizen at birth.
-A person born outside of the United States may also be a U.S. citizen at birth if they satisfy the applicable requirements.
+A person born outside of the United States may also acquire U.S. citizenship at birth if they meet the applicable requirements.
+In other circumstances, children of U.S. citizens can become U.S. citizens after fulfilling specific requirements, either by applying abroad or through admission to the U.S. as permanent residents.

 Acquisition of Citizenship

-at least one parent has resided in the United States or one of its outlying possessions.
+Generally, a child born outside the United States acquires citizenship if both parents are U.S. citizens and at least one parent has lived in the United States or one of its outlying possessions.

-In cases where only one parent is a U.S. citizen at birth, the child acquires citizenship if the U.S. citizen parent meets the residence or physical presence requirements in the United States.
+In cases where only one parent is a US citizen at birth, the child acquires citizenship if the US citizen parent meets the US's residence or physical presence requirements.
 These requirements depend on the applicable law at the time of birth.

 The Child Citizenship Act of 2000

-In 2000, the U.S. Congress passed the Child Citizenship Act of 2000.
-The Act contains two provisions that allow foreign-born, biological, and adopted children of U.S. citizens to acquire U.S. citizenship if they satisfy specific requirements before the age of 18.
+The U.S. Congress enacted the Child Citizenship Act of 2000 in October 2000.
+This Act includes two provisions that enable foreign-born, biological, and adopted children of U.S. citizens to obtain U.S. citizenship if they meet specific requirements before turning 18.

-The Act applies to children who did not acquire U.S. citizenship at birth.
-Under the law, a child born outside of the United States automatically becomes a U.S. citizen when all of the following conditions have been met on or after Feb.
-27, 2001:
+The Act is applicable to children who did not gain U.S. citizenship at birth.
+According to the law, a child born outside the United States automatically becomes a U.S. citizen when all of the following conditions are satisfied on or after February 27, 2001:

-The child resides in the United States in the legal and physical custody of the U.S. citizen parent.
+• The child resides in the United States under the legal and physical custody of the U.S. citizen parent.

 Certificate of Citizenship